ARCHIVED-mean-stack/session-8/README.md

 console.log('Server running at http://localhost:3001/');
 ```

-REST API
+###Rest API
 * A URL route schema to map requests to app actions
-* A Controller to handle each action
+* With a Controller to handle each action
 * Data to respond with
 * Place to store the data
-* Interface to access and change data
+* An interface to access and change data

 ###Routes